+Galbraith buffer (Galbraith et al., 1983) in each flow cytometry run.
+Three to seven runs were

-Growth rates, lifetime fecundity, and egg size were traits available only for the six Ophryotrochaspecies.
+- 130 Prevedelli, 2003).
+Life-history data of the additional annelid species was obtained from the - 131 literature (see Supplementary Tables I & II).
+Four life-history traits were considered for all - 132 species: body size (mm), fecundity (eggs . clutch -1), lifespan (d), and age at first deposition (d). - 133 Growth rates, lifetime fecundity, and egg size were traits available only for the six Ophryotrocha - 134 species.

-133 Species for which genome size was available in the literature were selected for the final analysis 134 based on the availability of COI and 16S sequences and the reliability of genome size measures 135 (species reported by Sella et al. 1993 were omitted due to considerable discrepancies between 136 their study and ours).
-In addition, deep-sea and vent species were removed due to signs of 137 gigantism (> 1000 mm body lengths seen in Tevnia jerichonana and Riftia pachyptila, for 138 example).
-Finally, the catworm Nephtys incisa was not included in fecundity analysis because of 139 its disproportionate higher reproductive output (250 000 eggs size . clutch -1) compared to the 140 other annelid species $(1 - 2000 \text{ eggs} \cdot \text{clutch}^{-1})$ .

-141 Maximum likelihood phylogenies

-142 Two maximum likelihood (ML) phylogenies were constructed with COI and 16S sequences.
-The

-143 first phylogenetic tree was comprised exclusively of sequences obtained from laboratory

-144 specimens of the six Ophryotrocha species (Tempestini et al., in press.).
-The second

-145 phylogenetic tree was constructed by adding the sequences of 18 annelid species collected from

-146 GenBank to the original six Opryotrocha species.
-The marine nemertean worm Cerebratulus

-147 lacteus served as outgroup for both phylogenies (Struck et al., 2011).
-Accession numbers are

-148 provided below (section Data availability).
-Multiple sequence alignments were performed with

-149 MUSCLE (Edgar 2004) using the software MEGAX (Kumar et al., 2018) with default

-150 parameters and concatenated in MEGAX.
-The alignments were run through RAxML-HPC2

-151 (Stamatakis, 2014) using default parameters as well.
-In R (R v3.4.2 and RStudio v1.1.383),

-152 packages ape and phytools were used to import and transform the resulting tree as well as the

-153 phenotypic data.
-Final phylogenetic trees were produced using FigTree v1.4.4 (Figure 1).
+based on the availability of COI and 16S sequences and the reliability of genome size measures 136 137 (species reported by Sella et al. 1993 were omitted due to considerable discrepancies between 138 their study and ours).
+In addition, deep-sea and vent species were removed due to signs of 139 gigantism (> 1000 mm body lengths seen in Tevnia jerichonana and Riftia pachyptila, for 140 example).
+Finally, the catworm Nephtys incisa was not included in fecundity analysis because of its disproportionate higher reproductive output (250 000 eggs size . clutch-1) compared to the 141 other annelid species $(1 - 2000 \text{ eggs} \cdot \text{clutch}^{-1})$.
+142 143 Maximum likelihood phylogenies 144 Two maximum likelihood (ML) phylogenies were constructed with COI and 16S sequences.
+The 145 first phylogenetic tree was comprised exclusively of sequences obtained from laboratory 146 specimens of the six Ophryotrocha species (Tempestini et al., in press.).
+The second 147 phylogenetic tree was constructed by adding the sequences of 18 annelid species collected from 148 GenBank to the original six Opryotrocha species.
+The marine nemertean worm Cerebratulus 149 lacteus served as outgroup for both phylogenies (Struck et al., 2011).
+Accession numbers are 150 provided below (section Data availability).
+Multiple sequence alignments were performed with 151 MUSCLE (Edgar 2004) using the software MEGAX (Kumar et al., 2018) with default 152 parameters and concatenated in MEGAX.
+The alignments were run through RAxML-HPC2 153 (Stamatakis, 2014) using default parameters as well.
+In R (R v3.4.2 and RStudio v1.1.383), 154 packages ape and phytools were used to import and transform the resulting tree as well as the 155 phenotypic data.
+Final phylogenetic trees were produced using FigTree v1.4.4 (Figures 1 and 2).
+156 Statistical analyses 157 A one-way analysis of variance (ANOVA) test with species as fixed factor and flow cytometry 158 runs as replication units was first performed to determine if the six Ophryotrocha species 159 differed in genome size.
+Pairwise comparisons were subsequently performed using Tukey's HSD 160 test.
+Linear regressions models were conducted to test for significant relationships between 161 genome size and single life-history traits in six species of Ophrytrocha.
+Furthermore, the 162 relationships between genome size and four life-history traits was tested in the expanded data set containing 18 additional annelid species.
+Life-history traits and genome size values were 163 164 corrected for phylogenetic relatedness using phylogenetically independent contrasts (pic function

-154 Statistical analyses

-155 A one-way analysis of variance (ANOVA) test with species as fixed factor and flow cytometry

-156 runs as replication units was first performed to determine if the six Ophryotrocha species

-157 differed in genome size.
-Pairwise comparisons were subsequently performed using Tukey's HSD

-158 test.
-Linear regressions models were conducted to test for significant relationships between

-159 genome size and single life-history traits in six species of Ophrytrocha.
-Furthermore, the
+Species for which genome size was available in the literature were selected for the final analysis